Jorge Polanco Preview, Player Props: Twins vs. Pirates

 - Polanco is hitting .242 with 12 doubles, eight home runs and 18 walks.

-- Polanco has driven in a run in 15 games this year (31.3%), including eight games with more than one RBI (16.7%).
-He has also driven in three or more of his team's runs in three contests.
+- Polanco has had at least one RBI in 32.7% of his games this year (16 of 49), with two or more RBI eight times (16.3%).
+He has also been responsible for three or more of his team's runs in three contests.

-- In 17 of 48 games this year, he has scored, including multiple runs once.
+- He has scored at least one run 17 times this season (34.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.